 |John Kessler, MD (2006)||Neurology|

->

-> Arguably the most important advisor an MSTP student will have is the thesis advisor, with whom students meet frequently during the research phase of training.
-The thesis advisor has a deep impact on a student’s future, since productivity during the research phase is a major determinant of long-term commitment to and success in research.
+Arguably the most important adviser an MSTP student will have is the thesis adviser, with whom students meet frequently during the research phase of training.
+The thesis adviser has a deep impact on a student’s future, since productivity during the research phase is a major determinant of long-term commitment to and success in research.

->

-> Additionally, each student has a Thesis Committee of four or more faculty members who advise the student during the research phase of training and ensure milestones are met.
+Additionally, each student has a Thesis Committee of four or more faculty members who advise the student during the research phase of training and ensure milestones are met.
 The annual report of the thesis committee is included in the Annual MSTP Student Progress Report.

 Current Thesis Advisers

 The College Mentors meet with students on a regular basis during the medical school years of the program and serve as a guide and confidante to students throughout their medical school experience.
 Additionally, the MSTP Directors provide additional guidance on medical school courses, the residency application process and advise students on selecting and negotiating research residency positions.